enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - If message state store any value then it call the sendMessage function and pass message as a parameter.

-- At last the message state set to empty.
+- Finally the message state set to empty.

 - handleSubmit function is set as an onSubmit handler in the form tag.